minyandafna/minyandafna.github.io/_includes/highholidays5781.md

 {: .featurette-heading}

 Connect with tradition and community at Minyan Dafna’s High Holiday celebrations.
 Minyan Dafna will be gathering for a traditional-egalitarian davening, led by community members, on both days of Rosh Hashanah.
-We will also meet for Tashlich and socially-distant schmoozing in the park on the second day of Rosh Hashanah.
+We will also meet virtually for a Sing-O-Rama before Rosh Hashanah and for Tashlich and socially-distant schmoozing in the park on the second day of Rosh Hashanah.

 _Details about Yom Kippur will be available shortly._